I pioneered the first night-ops Astronaut Training Class at NASA's MRMDF

 This video opens with me in the Test Director seat and shows the docking operations of the MPLM logistics module to the Node of the ISS

-One of my fondest memories is having lead the creation of a night operations class that built upon my previous experience with harsh Orbital lighting conditions.
+One of my fondest memories is having led the creation of a night operations class that built upon my previous experience with harsh Orbital lighting conditions.
 Every 90 minutes the ISS passes through the shadow of the Earth and so most docking operations will have to account for the transition from utterly bright to pitch black, utilizing several ISS and special docking lights.
 Consequently, this class was given at night when all the lights in NASA's Space Vehicle Mockup Facility (Building 9) could be turned off to simulate realistic Orbital night passes.
 The large picture at the top was taken during one of those training operations in which the SSRMS simulator is grappled to a payload in front of the Shuttle cargo bay.

 Midway through my time at JSC I took on more responsibilities as a Contractor Delivery Order or Contracts Manager for NASA's ER5 Branch and also obtained my Project Management Professional license (exp.) from the Project Management Institute.

 One of the perks of working at the Johnson Space Center was being able to attend many Astronaut debriefings in which Astronauts, especially first timers, recounted the life altering event of what it is like to fly in Space.
-I was also fortunate to attend the 40th anniversary of the Apollo 11 Landing on the Moon in which the then Flight Director Gene Kranz talked about the time of the Apollo program and a call to renewed interest to return to he Moon.
+Several years later, I was also fortunate to attend the 40th anniversary of the Apollo 11 Landing on the Moon in which the Apollo Flight Director Gene Kranz talked about the time of the Apollo program and a call to renewed interest to return to he Moon.

 Gene Kranz reminiscing about the Apollo days